 Following previous studies, we used PCA to identify the underlying structure of capuchins’ social relationships.
 Component loadings greater than |0.4| were considered salient (e.g. Koski et al. 2012).
 Components with high loadings (i.e. |0.7|) and/or those with four or more loadings greater than |0.4| were considered robust (Guadagnoli and Velicer 1988).
 Seventy-three dyads and 10 behavioral measures were entered into each PCA, which meets previous recommendations for having a fixed ratio of at least 5 between the sample size and number of variables (Gorsuch 1983).
 Components with high loadings (i.e. |0.7|) and/or those with four or more loadings greater than |0.4| were considered robust (Guadagnoli and Velicer 1988).
 The 2-component PCA solution comes from Morton et al. (2015).

-As initially described by Horn (1965), parallel analysis is not appropriate for FA, only PCA.
-FA and PCA often produce very similar solutions in practice, but the underlying matrix algebra differs such that when each procedure is repeated, as in parallel analysis simulations, and the results can differ considerably.
-So while many tests need not distinguish between factors and components, parallel analysis must be adjusted to support FA (Revelle 2015).
+As initially described by Horn (1965), PA is not appropriate for FA, only PCA.
+FA and PCA often produce very similar solutions in practice, but the underlying matrix algebra differs such that when each procedure is repeated, as in PA simulations, and the results can differ considerably.
+So while many tests need not distinguish between factors and components, PA must be adjusted to support FA (Revelle 2015).
 Since we chose to use PCA for data reduction, this was not an issue in the current analysis, but we wish to highlight the nuance of all such analyses.

 Results